MYCOTOXIN MANAGEMENT

 Exposure to feed with aflatoxin B1 concentrations below the European Union (EU) limit results in aflatoxin M1 concentrations that exceed the EU regulatory limit of 0.05 ppb.
 A trial was carried out by the CERZOO research center of the University of Piacenza to test the effect of Selko Toxo MX on the excretion of aflatoxin M1 in milk of dairy cows3.
 The product significantly reduced the transfer of aflatoxin B1 in feed to aflatoxin M1 in milk (see figure 3).
 Selko Toxo MX also significantly improved feed efficiency measured as milk production per kilogram of dry matter intake, fat corrected milk production per kg of dry matter intake and energy corrected milk per kg of dry matter intake (see figure 4).

-Figure 5: Production of Energy Corrected Milk (ECM) of negative control cows on a diet with low levels of mycotoxins (CTR), positive control cows on a diet with high levels of mycotoxins (MTX) or cows on a diet with high levels of mycotoxins in combination with treatment with Selko Toxo-XXL.
+Figure 5: Production of Energy Corrected Milk (ECM) of negative control cows on a diet with low levels of mycotoxins (CTR), positive control cows on a diet with high levels of mycotoxins (MTX) or cows on a diet with high levels of mycotoxins in combination with treatment with Selko TOXO HP-R.

 The effect of a mycotoxin mitigation product on challenge with 3 different Fusarium mycotoxins

 Little is known about the adverse effects of commonly found levels of Fusarium mycotoxins on dairy cow performance, especially after a long period of exposure.
 A trial4 was carried out at the CERZOO research center of the University of Piacenza, to study the effects of moderate levels of Deoxynivalenol (DON), Zearalenone (ZEA) and Fumonisin B1 & B2 (FB) from feeds naturally contaminated with these mycotoxins.
 The impact of Selko Toxo-XXL on cows exposed to these 3 different Fusarium mycotoxins was tested.
 The production of energy corrected milk (ECM) was reduced in the animals on a diet with high levels of mycotoxins compared to the negative controls.
-The animals on Selko Toxo-XXL produced more milk compared to both the negative and positive control groups (see Figure 5).
+The animals on Selko TOXO HP-R produced more milk compared to both the negative and positive control groups (see Figure 5).

 Conclusion